ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

     ANSYS_DPF_ACCEPT_LA=Y

 ``ANSYS_DPF_ACCEPT_LA`` confirms your acceptance of the DPF User Licensing Agreement.
 By passing the value ``Y`` to the environment variable
-``ANSYS_DPF_ACCEPT_LA``, you are expressing that you have a valid and existing license for the edition and version of DPF server you intend to use.
+``ANSYS_DPF_ACCEPT_LA``, you are expressing that you have a valid and existing license for the edition and version of DPF Server you intend to use.

 For a DPF Docker container usage, it can be set using: